sureshbabk19698/kafka-beginners/README.md

 3. Send data to topic - with keys
    1. same key will always be assigned to same partition using Murmur2 algorithm or using CustomPartitioner(user created logic)
+   2. Note: But if partition is added to a topic, murmur2 algorithm produces different result.

 ### Kafka Producer Properties:
     acks=-1 or acks=all ==> Ensure data is persisted properly in leader and replicas, No data loss.